Line-Up-Admin/CSE-403-Spring2014/README.md

 www.line-up.us

-Current Version Number: Feature-Complete Release
+Current Version Number: Release Candidate

 For infomation regarding the development and depoloyment of our project, view the [development website](https://github.com/Line-Up-Admin/CSE-403-Spring2014/wiki).